-Okuri-ashi-barai is a spectacular footsweep.
-When you get the timing right the throw feels effortless.
-For more ashi-waza return to the judo throws page.
+Okuri-Ashi-Barai is a spectacular footsweep.
+When you get the timing right, the throw will feel effortless.
+Remember to sweep both legs.

 To learn this technique from a master take a look at this lesson by Olympic Champion, Jeon Ki Young.
 Learn how to set up for the footsweep by faking a forward attack first.
 This fake attack creates the necessary movement to follow up with the ashi-waza.

 This throw, at first glance, looks similar to De-Ashi-Barai.
 Both are ashi-waza (footsweeps), but in De-Ashi-Barai you sweep one foot, and in Okuri-ashi-barai you sweep both feet.

 Use Tsubame Gaeshi to counter sweep an Okuri-Ashi-Barai.
 First you must read your partner’s attack.
 Anticipate the movement.
 As they go to sweep, lift your foot clear by bending at the knee.
 Now continue the movement and counter-attack.

 Tsubame Gaeshi is not a technique in the official 40 throws of the Gokyo, but it is in the Shimmeisho no waza.
 Watch this video to find out how to counter with Tsubame Gaeshi.